MvvmCross/MvvmCross/docs/_documentation/platform/xamarin.forms/xamarin-forms.md

 # Startup

 You need to inherit the Forms variant of the startup point for the platform.
-For example: `MvxFormsAppdelegate`.
+For example: `MvxFormsApplicationDelegate`.

 # Setup

-Use the Forms specific Setup for each platform, and we will load up the neccesary bases.
+Use the Forms specific Setup for each platform, and we will load up the necessary bases.
 You can do this by extending from example `MvxFormsAndroidSetup`.

 # Presenters

 On Forms every platform has it's own presenter that inherits from the native platform presenter.
 This enables us to navigate between native and Xamarin.Forms views.
-On top of that we have the `MvxFormsPagePresenter` which handles all the comon logic for Forms related navigation.
+On top of that we have the `MvxFormsPagePresenter` which handles all the common logic for Forms related navigation.

 For more information about the Forms presenter see: [Xamarin.Forms view presenter](xamarin-forms-view-presenter.html)